 The northern region of Sicily includes several important highlights that will feature on your itinerary.
 Near the coast these include:

-• The Sanctuary and Greek and Roman ruins at Tindari
+Also on the north coast is the Sanctuary and Greek and Roman ruins at Tindari which are well worth a visit.

 One of the listed 'most beautiful villages in Italy' - Geraci Siculo - is south of Cefalu, while two more listed villages can be seen to the north-east at Montalbano Elicona and Novara di Sicilia.